Contributors to the Freddie Green Web Site

 Tim Berens

-is an orchestral and jazz guitarist.
+Tim is an orchestral and jazz guitarist.
 In addition to steady work

 in jazz clubs, his playing schedule includes more than 100 orchestral